joelparkerhenderson/versioning/README.md

   * Is this version better/newer than this other version?

-  * Will upgrading to this new versino break anything?
+  * Will upgrading to this new version break anything?

   * Do I need to upgrade this to be secure?